Semigroup actions on sets and the Burnside ring: Categories of I-sets

 where

 This completes the proof. \end{proof}

-\begin{proposition} Let $f:A\to B$ be a bijective equivariant function where $(A,\alpha)$ and $(B,\beta)$ are semi-invertible finite $I$-sets.
+\begin{proposition} Let $f:A\to B$ be a bijective equivariant function where $(A,\alpha)$ and $(B,\beta)$ are semi-reversible finite $I$-sets.
 Then the inverse $f^{-1}$ is equivariant. \end{proposition} \begin{proof} Assume $f$ is equivariant.
 We want to show Assume first both $\alpha_l(i)$ and $\beta_l(i)$ is isomorphism.
-First since both $f$ and $\alpha_l(i)$ are bijective, we can write Since $f$ is equivariant then
+First since both $f$ and $\alpha_l(i)$ are bijective, we can write Since $f$ is equivariant,